I Spent a Day with a Speed Dealer

 “This guy is the best.
 He used to buy from me but he has a family now.
 He isn’t interested in buying gear anymore.
 Fuck it, I’ll just give it to him,” Jon says.

-Read: A Guide to Spice – The Drug That’s Putting British Students in Hospital
+Read: A Guide to Spice – The Drug That’s Putting Kids in Hospital

 The man takes the little “insomnia bag” – as it’s apparently called – saying: “There’s a party tonight.
 When I decide to go out, I really go out.”
 He then asks Jon whether or not it’s moist.
 To which Jon replies: “Why the hell do you ask me that?
 You know exactly what I have.”